leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 ### Temporal persistence

-The introduction of an autoregressive component is motivated primarily by the positive month-to-month rank persistence observed in the EDA. e coefficient $\phi_{E}^g$ measures how strongly a node's current exposure depends on its own exposure in the preceding month.
+The introduction of an autoregressive component is motivated primarily by the positive month-to-month rank persistence observed in the EDA.
+The coefficient $\phi_{E}^g$ measures how strongly a node's current exposure depends on its own exposure in the preceding month.
 A possible stationary prior is

 ```math
 \phi_E^g